-The District has a board approved sexual harassment policy (AP 307.1) available in the President's office, the Ukiah library, the Office of Student Services and online at mendocino.edu.
+The District has a board approved prohibition of harassment policy (BP 3430) available in the President's office, the Ukiah library, the Office of Student Services and online at mendocino.edu.

-Sexual Harassment Procedures (AP 307.1)
+Prohibition of Harassment (BP 3430.1)

 The District will not tolerate sexual harassment in its work or academic environments.
 Sexual harassment, a form of sex discrimination, is defined and prohibited by both State and Federal law and is a violation of the district's non-discrimination policy.
 Sexual harassment is unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual harassment may also take the form of gender-based harassment, including acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
 Sexual harassment includes sexual violence.
 Sexual harassment is prohibited in the workplace and in all programs and activities of the District between supervisors and employees; employees; employees and non-employees; employees and students; students; and non-students and students.